-There have been no transfers between Level 1 and Level 2 during the years 2022 and 2021.
+There have been no transfers between Level 1 and Level 2 during the years 2023 and 2022.

 The fair value of financial instruments that are not traded in an active market is determined using valuation techniques.
 These valuation techniques maximise the use of observable market data where it is available and rely as little as possible on entity specific estimates.
 If all significant inputs required to fair value an instrument are observable, the instrument is included in level 2.
+There are no significant movements in relation to those financial assets measured at fair value using inputs as per Level 3 measurement criteria.